Substitute Hernandez inspires Mexico to reach last 16

 The ire turned to elation, however, as they took the lead with 18 minutes to play.

-With Hernandez exploiting the wide-open spaces left as Croatia pushed forward, Mexico started to get on top and it was captain Marquez who put them ahead, rising powerfully in the area to head a set-piece from the left into the bottom corner.
+Captain Marquez rose powerfully in the area to head a set-piece from the left into the bottom corner.

-Three minutes later and the Mexican crowd were rocking in the aisles as Guardado arrived unmarked at the far post and finished off a sweeping counter-attack with a crisp finish past Croatia keeper Stipe Pletikosa.
+Three minutes later and the Mexican crowd were rocking in the aisles as Guardado was allowed to arrive unmarked at the far post and finish off a sweeping counter attack with a crisp finish past Croatia keeper Stipe Pletikosa.

-Hernandez rounded off the scoring, heading a Marquez flick-on from a corner into an unguarded goal with eight minutes left.
+Hernandez got his goal with eight minutes remaining, heading a Marquez flick-on from a corner into an unguarded goal.